 How to Handle Dental Emergencies – West Seneca, NY

 Dental emergencies can happen when you least expect them, and they can be unsettling or even frightening.
 Luckily, our team here at Applegate Dental is here to help!
 Although we have our main dental emergency page, there are other situations you could face that require urgent care.
 Give our team a call, and we’ll be happy to give you advice and schedule you as soon as possible.
-In the meantime, here are some other emergency scenarios and how to handle them.
+In the meantime, here are some common scenarios and how to handle these dental emergencies in West Seneca, NY.

 Why Choose Applegate Dental for Handling Dental Emergencies?